 Want to search by neighborhoods, cuisines, and more?Find Restaurants

-The Broken Shaker in South Beach is where to go for drinks on a tree-lined patio by a pool and to get away from the nearby clubs.
+Broken Shaker in Mid-Beach is where to go for drinks on a tree-lined patio by a pool and to get away from the nearby clubs.

 Mac’s Club Deuce is Miami Beach’s best (and oldest) dive bar, with a Happy Hour that goes from 7am to 7pm.